enqueuer-land/enqueuer/docs/README.md

     -   ...

 Each one listed above has a respective example in [the examples folder](https://github.com/enqueuer-land/enqueuer/blob/master/examples).
-[This one](https://github.com/enqueuer-land/enqueuer-plugin-amqp), for instance, provides support for amqp protocol, so you can create this publisher and subscription:
+[This one](https://github.com/enqueuer-land/enqueuer-plugin-amqp), for instance, provides support for amqp protocol, so you can create this actuator and sensor:

-    publishers:
+    actuators:
     -   type: amqp
         payload: enqueuermaniac
         exchange: enqueuer.exchange
         routingKey: enqueuer.integration.test.routing.key
-    subscriptions:
+    sensors:
     -   type: amqp
         exchange: enqueuer.exchange
         routingKey: enqueuer.integration.test.routing.#